-Hayek (1952/1979) offers the evolution of roads as a brief example without any specific historical referent: "It is only in the very simplest instances that it can be shown briefly and without any technical apparatus how the independent actions of individuals will produce an order which is no part of their intentions; and in those instances the explanation is usually so obvious that we never stop to examine the type of argument which leads us to it.
+10 Hayek (1952/1979) offers the evolution of roads as a brief example without any specific historical referent: "It is only in the very simplest instances that it can be shown briefly and without any technical apparatus how the independent actions of individuals will produce an order which is no part of their intentions; and in those instances the explanation is usually so obvious that we never stop to examine the type of argument which leads us to it.
 The way in which footpaths are formed in a wild broken country is such an instance.
-At first everyone will seek for himself what seems to him the best path.
-But the fact that such a path has been used once is likely to make it easier to traverse and therefore more likely to be used again; and thus gradually more and more clearly defined tracks arise and come to be used to the exclusion of other possible ways.
-Human movements through the region come to conform to a definite pattern which, although the result of deliberate decisions of many people, has yet not been consciously designed by anyone" (70-71).
-In fact, such processes directly account for the emergence and maintenance of amber roads and other overland trade routes that criss-crossed central Europe long before recorded history, and indeed most overland roads everywhere in the world prior to the rise of large-scale militaristic states, such as Rome and the later Western European powers, who crowded out spontaneous road networks by engineering and maintaining roads of their own, laid out mainly to move armies of conquest and occupation, and funded by means of levies of taxes and forced labor.
+At first everyone will seek for himself what seems to him the best that travelers through untracked wilderness would simply cut their way through, removing barriers and clearing a path for their own use as they went along.
+Once cleared, the path would be overgrown only slowly; later travelers, not knowing the original travelers from Adam, would still find smoother ground and thinner, newer growth along the old route - far easier to clear than the rough ground and old growth off the trail.
+So the more a path was taken, the more attractive it became to future travelers, who in turn cleared and smoothed the path again, creating a feedback loop as paths evolved organically from overgrown backwoods trails to large, open thoroughfares.
+The evolving network of roads was sustained mostly by those who depended on them, and the best, clearest roads naturally developed along the routes with the greatest local need for mobility.
+This was, in fact, how most roads were "built" and maintained throughout most of human history, until later expansionist governments, such as Rome and the later Western European powers, crowded out spontaneous road networks by engineering and maintaining roads of their own, laid out mainly to move armies of conquest and occupation, and built by means of tax levies and forced labor.